Gatlinburg Christmas Lights Featured in

 Winter Magic in Gatlinburg (November 11–February 13, 2022)

 To enjoy the dazzling displays, take the Trolley Ride of Lights, passing through the downtown area.
 To get the best view of the Gatlinburg parkway lights go up the Gatlinburg Space Needle.
-From 400 feet (121 m), you can see the panorama of the city and the Christmas Tree.
+From 400 feet (121 m), you'll be able to see the panorama of the city and the Christmas Tree.

 SkyBridge and Lights Over Gatlinburg (November 13–January 24, 2022)